Card Issuer

 Union Bank of India:

-Union Bank of India or UBI is another prominent public sector bank in the country.
+Union Bank of India, or UBI, is another prominent public sector bank in the country.
 The bank became the largest PSU bank in terms of number of branches after its amalgamation with Corporation Bank and Andhra Bank in April 2020.
-As of June 2022, there are over 5.5 lakh active UBI credit cards in the country.
+As of September 2023, there are over 7.2 lakh active UBI credit cards in the country.

 Canara Bank:

 Canara Bank is one of the largest PSU banks in the country.
-The bank was established in 1906 and was nationalised in 1963.
+The bank was established in 1906 and was nationalized in 1963.
 Canara Bank started issuing credit cards in 2002.
-As of June 2022, there are over 9.2 lakh active Canara Bank credit cards in the country.
+As of January 2024, there are over 8 lakh active Canara Bank credit cards in the country.

 Punjab National Bank:

-Punjab National Bank or PNB is the second largest public sector bank in the country after State Bank of India (SBI).
-Orential Bank of Commerce and United Bank of India were merged into Punjab National Bank (PNB) in April 2021.
+Punjab National Bank, or PNB, is the second largest public sector bank in the country after the State Bank of India (SBI).
+Oriental Bank of Commerce and the United Bank of India were merged into Punjab National Bank (PNB) in April 2021.
 PNB was embroiled in controversies in 2018 due to excessive NPAs accumulated by the bank.
 Punjab National Bank issues credit cards in partnership with RuPay and Visa networks.
-As of June 2022, there are over 3.3 lakh active PNB credit cards in the country.
+As of January 2024, there are over 5 lakh active PNB credit cards in the country.